infinitered/ignite/docs/quick-start/ignite-commands.md

 ignite new MyBareBonesApp --no-boilerplate
 ```

-You can (with most boilerplates) pass through a `--min` or `--max` flag to automatically choose maximum options or minimum options.

-If the new app's folder already exists, you can pass through `--overwrite` to overwrite the directory.
-If you don't, Ignite CLI will ask you if you want to overwrite it.

 If you want to use a specific version of a boilerplate, you can add the version to the boilerplate name.
 For example, use `ignite new BetaApp -b ignite-bowser@3.0.0-beta.2` to use the `3.0.0-beta.2` release of the Bowser boilerplate.

+#### Other Options

+- `--skip-git`: Use this flag if you do not want to initiate a git repository for your app
+- `--overwrite`: If the new app's folder already exists, use this flag to overwrite the directory.
+If you don't, Ignite CLI will ask you if you want to overwrite it.
+- `--min` or `--max`: You can (with most boilerplates) pass through one of these flag to automatically choose maximum options or minimum options.

 ### Plugin